MISK-DSI-2020-01/Capstone_Project/README.md

 Minimum:
 - Does the GitHub repo exist?
 - Is the `readme.md` informative?
-- Is there at least one R or Python example file?
+- Is there at least one R or Python example file viewable in HTML?
 - Were the assigned data sets used?
 - Were the commands used appropriate and thorough for an EDA?
 - Is there non-code commentary?